Taylor-CCB-Group/MDV/docs/extradocs/datasource.md

   * `multitext` - A field that can have more than one value eg `'red'`, `'red, blue'`
   * `int32` - for larger integers e.g. genomic co-ordinates (represented by an `int32`)

-* **values** - For text and multitext colummns, this will be an array of the possible values, the raw data will contain the index(es) of the value(s) in the array.
+* **values** - For text and multitext columns, this will be an array of the possible values, the raw data will contain the index(es) of the value(s) in the array.
 Text columns can't have more than 256 values and multitext no more than 65536

 * **colors** - An array of colors (in hex format).
 Only used for text/multitext and integer/double columns.
 In the former the colors array is mapped to the values array.
 In the latter, the colors are interpolated between max and min values (or quantiles if specified).
 Default colors will be used if not supplied